Optimal and Self Selection of Service Type in a Queueing System where Long Service Postpones the Need for the Next Service: Introduction

 When $N = 3, 4$, we apply brute-force calculation to numerically obtain the optimal strategy.
-Specifically, for a fixed parameter setting, we compute the efficiency for all the strategies, whose number is 64 for $N = 3$ and 1024 for $N=4$, and then compare the strategies that result in the maximal efficiency.
-Interestingly, we observe that for some parameter settings, the optimal strategy can be choosing the low rate when the queue is long but choosing the high rate when the queue is shorter, which is different from the case where $N = 2$.
-This is because in this closed network, we need to not only consider the immediate reward brought by the decision, but also the expected reward of the next state this decision results in.
+Specifically, for a fixed parameter setting, we compute the efficiency for all the (64 for $N = 3$ and 1024 for $N=4$) strategies, and then note down the strategies that result in maximum efficiency.
+Interestingly, for some parameter settings, the optimal strategy can choose the low rate when the queue is long but the high rate when the queue is shorter, which is different from the case where $N = 2$.
+This is because in this closed network, we need to consider not only the immediate reward brought by the decision, but also the expected reward of the next state in which this decision results.
 We will explain this in detail, using a dynamic programming approach, in Section \ref{sec:DP}.

-For $N = 3, 4$, we observe that the choice of service type under the optimal strategy depends not only on the number of inactive users, but also the number of active users with different rates.
-However, if we constrain the strategy to be only based on the number of inactive users, the resulting optimal efficiency does not differ from the real optimal efficiency very much.
-In other words, the information on the types of the active users is not significant.
-Thus, for $N > 4$, we focus on threshold strategies that depend only on the number of inactive users, and develop an efficient way to calculate the optimal strategy.
+We observe that the choice of service type under the optimal strategy depends not only on the number of inactive customers but also on the number of active customers with different rates.
+However, if we constrain the strategy to only be based on the number of inactive customers, the resulting optimal system efficiency does not differ much from the optimal system efficiency.
+In other words, the information on the types of active customers is not significant.
+Thus, for $N > 4$, we focus on threshold strategies that depend only on the number of inactive customers and develop an efficient way to calculate the system efficiency for a given threshold strategy.
+We also find that when $N \rightarrow \infty$, the optimal strategy is to implement the more efficient service mode in any state.

+Finally, we show that the best among the three strategies (a) always choose long service, (b) always choose short service, and (c) choose long service if there is only one inactive customer, gives a near-optimal solution.
+This is numerically demonstrated for the case where $N = 10$.}